Mantras: Powerful Proto-Thought Forms in the Mind and Psyche

 What happens when we link Thinking with Intelligence and Creativity?

 When thoughts are married to intelligence and creativity, we can generate new ideas and innovations, make discoveries, and make the world a better place.
-This is especially true when thoughts are connected to our feelings and to meaning and purpose.
+This is especially true when thoughts are connected to our feelings, meaning, and purpose.
 These latter traits are found in the psyche, the deep unconscious.

 The mantras we repeat audibly or mentally connect our conscious mind and its more superficial sensory-based thinking processes to the deep unconscious, the storehouse of meaning, purpose, power, intelligence, and creativity.
 They open a door into the unconscious through which we move our awareness from the conscious, rational mind to the power of the deep unconscious, where mantras constantly vibrate nas proto-thoughts.